chris-lawrie/PID-simulator-1d/README.md

 # PID-simulator
-Lets you play around/visualise PID gains using a ball tracking a position
+Personal project - Lets you play around/visualise PID gains using a ball tracking a position